How to smell your own breath. Self-test for halitosis (bad breath).

 - You might ask your dentist or hygienist at your next appointment.
 After all, evaluating the status of your oral health is their job.

-- If that’s too personal for you, try asking a kid.
+- If all of the above are too personal for you to consider, try asking a kid.
 Sometimes the least inhibited and most honest answers come from young children.

 Our next page discusses the odors associated with bad breath.
 Sources / Locations After all, until you know where your halitosis originates, you won’t be able to cure it.